 Also, as described in 24.501, the UE indicates its support for CAG in the UE 5GMM capability that in 23.501 is called "5GMM Core Network Capability" or "UE MM Core Network Capability" (that also includes the S1 UE network capability).

 After SA2#138e, CT1 agreed to include the CAG information in the Registration Reject message.
 Also, including CAG information in the Registration Reject message may be needed

+Also, the cause code in the Registration Reject message is not required.